 SCREEN: To be provided by Authors: OK being clicked, then Notes being opened, Air being selected, flow rate being set, and Apply being clicked

+Close the Furnace and Start the experiment.

+WIDE: Talent closing the Furnance, with monitor visible in frame

+SCREEN: To be provided by Authors: Play button being clicked.

-Differential Scanning Calorimetry (DSC) Cured Sample Analysis
+Manufacturer Curing Condition Checking.
+Differential Scanning Calorimetry (DSC) of a Cured Sample

 To perform a differential scanning calorimetry test of a cured sample, open the Procedure tab [1], click Test, and select Custom [2].